z-Wind/rucash/README.md

 <br/>

 rucash provides a simple interface to GnuCash files stored in xml and SQL (sqlite3, PostgreSQL and MySQL).

-xml file should be decompressed to real xml file.
 ## Example
 ```rust
 use rucash::prelude::*;